Celebrating WV Export Success in 2021

 Investing In Virtual

-Thanks to the ubiquity of virtual meetings traveling halfway around the world to visit a customer is no longer a requirement to close a deal.
-Staying connected to distributors and agents through email and phone calls can be challenging, but virtual meetings provides the space you need for more personal connections and better dialogue.
+Thanks to the ubiquity of virtual meetings, traveling halfway around the world to visit a customer is no longer a requirement to close a deal.
+Staying connected to distributors and agents through email and phone calls can be challenging, but virtual meetings provide the space you need for more personal connections and better dialogue.

 Companies like Industrial Bolting Technologies in Charleston and Preiser Scientific in St. Albans are innovating in this space.
 These two companies created dedicated video conferencing space to conduct installations, technical training and product demos, as well as distributor interviews and sales calls.